Topps

-The Topps Company, Inc. is an American company that manufactures trading cards and other collectibles.
-Formerly based in New York City, Topps is best known as a leading producer of baseball and other sports and non-sports themed trading cards.
+The Topps Company, Inc. is an American company that manufactures trading cards and other collectables.
+Formerly based in New York City, Topps is best known as a producer of baseball and other sports- and non-sports-themed trading cards.
 Topps also produces cards under the brand names Allen & Ginter and Bowman.

 In the 2010s, Topps was the only baseball card manufacturer with a license with Major League Baseball.
-Following the loss of that license to Fanatics, Inc. in 2022, Fanatics acquired Topps in the same year.
+After Topps lost the license to Fanatics, Inc. in 2022, Fanatics acquired Topps.